daffainfo/ctf-writeup/WaniCTF 2023/Extract Service 1/README.md

 > The secret information is written in the /flag file on the server, but it should be safe, right...?
 Let's see what kind of HTTP request is sent!

 ## About the Challenge
-We have been given a website and a source code (You can download the file [here](web-extract1.zip)).
+We were given a website and a source code (You can download the file [here](web-extract1.zip)).
 This website can read the docx, xlsx, and pptx files that we have uploaded

 ![preview](images/preview.png)